How to harden your WordPress installation

 Use the HTTPS protocol for your site

-To prevent your password from being transmitted in the clear, it's recommended you add an SSL certificate to your site.
-This adds an SSL certificate that enables you to connect using HTTPS (note the s at the end).
-When you connect using HTTPS, your connection is encrypted and safe from anyone snooping on your network.
+To prevent your password from being transmitted in the clear, you must add an SSL certificate to your site.
+This enables you to connect using an encrypted and secure connection.
+View the following article for details on how to use an SSL certificate with WordPress.

 Removing old software

 Even if a plugin or theme is inactive, it could still pose a security risk.
 If you're not using a theme or plugin, make sure to delete it from your web server.
 Plugins and themes are located in the following directory.
-Make sure to change username to your Shell user.
+Make sure to change the username to your Shell user.

 /home/username/example.com/wp-content/